duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

     This allows you to normalize the `data` object (or array of items) before it is passed on to the template, by adding or modifying properties that are used by your templates.
 When dealing with multiple items, the normalize function iterates over each `item` so they can be individually normalized.

-    This function uses jQuery's `$.extend()` method, so it will modify your `data` object by adding any returned properties that don't already exist, or simply overwrite the ones that do.
+    This function uses jQuery's `$.extend()` method, so it will modify your `data` object by adding any returned properties that don't already exist, or simply overwrite the ones that do, i.e., a shallow copy is made

-    If you are using a built-in template (e.g. **basic_image_item**), it expects that certain properties will be present (e.g `title`, `image`) and so the normalized function should be used to provide those or normalize their values if the already exist in your `api_result`.
+    If you are using a built-in template (e.g., **basic_image_item**), it expects that certain properties will be present (e.g `title`, `image`) and so the normalized function should be used to provide those or normalize their values if the already exist in your `api_result`.

     For example, if you have a `data` object that looks like this: